wavlake/mobile/README.md

    ```bash
    eas login
    ```
-1. Create a testflight build
+1. Create a testflight build (once an appstore connect key is set, you can auto submit by adding this flag `--auto-submit`)
    ```bash
    eas build --platform ios --profile testflight
    ```